frankshubibasheke/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles displays current directory contents, including hidden files (long format) 5-listfilesdigitonly displays cotents long form with user groups and IDs numerically and all hidden files 6-firstdirectory creates a new directory in /tmp called my_first_directory
+4-listmorefiles displays current directory contents, including hidden files (long format) 5-listfilesdigitonly displays cotents long form with user groups and IDs numerically and all hidden files 6-firstdirectory creates a new directory in /tmp called my_first_directory 77-movethatfile will move the file Betty from /tmp to /tmp/my_first_directory